Co-Parenting Counseling Alternatives

 Co-parenting counseling typically involves weekly or biweekly sessions with a licensed counselor over months.
 Two Paths is not that.
 Two Paths is a co-parenting app with optional on-demand access to a Licensed Marriage and Family Therapist (Cindy Weathers, LMFT) for specific moments that need a real expert in the loop without committing to ongoing care.

-$19.99 per personal written response from Cindy. $229 per 40-minute video session.
-Both pay-per-use, both available on any Two Paths plan including Free.
-Most users use these reviews alongside (or instead of) traditional counseling, depending on the situation.
+$229 per 40-minute 1:1 video session with Cindy ($299 for both co-parents on the same call).
+Pay-per-use, available on any Two Paths plan including Free.
+Most users use these sessions alongside (or instead of) traditional counseling, depending on the situation.

 What is co-parenting counseling?